- SWCD Assistance

 The Soil & Water Stewardship Public Speaking Contest is open to high school ag science students interested in conservation.
 The contest is aimed at broadening students' interest and knowledge of conservation and how people must depend on and take care of the world around them for survival .

 The contest is conducted through the Texas FFA, with contests at the local, area and state level.
 To prepare for the contest, students are to consult with their ag science teacher and work with their local soil and water conservation district.
 Students are encouraged to visit with their local SWCD to find out more about conservation practices in their area.

-- The 2014 Stewardship theme is “Dig Deeper..Mysteries in the Soil.”.
-More information on the 2014 Stewardship Week is on the NACD website at http://www.nacdnet.org/stewardship
+- The 2015 Stewardship theme is “From the Era of the Dust Bowl to the Present: Commerating 75 Years of Soil and Water Conservation Districts.”
+More information on the 2015 Stewardship Week is on the NACD website at http://www.nacdnet.org/stewardship

 - TSSWCB Scholarship Rules and Regulations (PDF) contains TSSWCB scholarship information.

 - Other information and resources on Soil Stewardship Week are available from the National Association of Conservation Districts website.

 Note On Viewing Portable Document Format (PDF) documents

 To view the PDF document listed on this page you will need to have Adobe Acrobat® Reader installed on your computer.
 The software is available as a free download from the Adobe website.